aptxlabs/aptxlabs/content/about.md

 ## 🧩 Our Founder

-Meet our founder.

 ### 👤 {{< faisaldarbarlink >}}

 Aptxlabs was founded by **Faisal Darbar** — a Full-Stack JavaScript Developer, Author-in-Progress, Aspiring YouTuber, and Expat Turned Entrepreneur.

 ## 🧩 Our Ventures

-In addition to consulting and content creation, we’ve founded and currently manage the following businesses:
+In addition to consulting and content creation, our founder **Faisal Darbar** currently manages the following businesses:

 ### 👜 {{< ahlanbagslink >}}